Aerial photo of arena

-The Competition level prepares you for competiton by completing longer and more complex sequences of obstacles, developing knowledge about where best to use different methods of handling.
-Your dog already safely completes all equipment with some speed and confidence and is beginning to have drive to tunnels, weaves and contact equipment.
-Handlers have a good, consistent reward system which their dog understands.
+The Competition level prepares you for competiton by completing longer and more complex sequences of obstacles; developing knowledge about where best to use different methods of handling.
 Dogs and handlers can negotiate simple sequences involving straight lines and simple turns.
-Sequences are completed accurately (8-15 obstacles) Dogs are weaving using competition weaves and are able to hold a 2 on 2 off position on the contact equipment.
-Handlers begin to proof' these positions in simple ways.
+Sequences are completed accurately (8-15 obstacles) Dogs are weaving using competition weaves and are able to hold a 2 on 2 off position on the contact equipment or have good understanding of running contacts.
+Handlers begin to 'proof' these positions in simple ways.
 More complex turns are taught in short sequences.

 Private agility lessons are available for people who wish to focus on a particular aspect of their agility in depth, for example contact training or independence in the weaves.
 All dogs progress at different rates and this enables dogs to focus on their own aspect of learning in their own time.

 Please ask if you would like to book or share a private lesson with a friend.